nens/lizard-client/README.md

 ```sh
 npm run dist -- --txusername=<transifex username> --txpassword=<transifex password>
 ```

+### Release

+Doing a release of lizard-client is easy:

 To tag this as a new release and to add the `dist` folder to the release attachments we use nens/buck-trap.
 If you have not already done so, create a github token and add it to `deploy/auth.json`.